Arizona Public Service

-More than 1.2 million retail and residential customers in the Arizona state rely on energy-related services provided by Arizona Public Service (APS).
+Energy provider for more than 1.2 million retail and residential customers in the Arizona state.

 While APS provides services for customers across the state of Arizona, research and surveys proved the website to be hurting the customer experience by making it difficult for users to complete key tasks, affecting customer satisfaction.